Plants that complete their life cycle in one year or less, requiring sowing every year.

 The process of gradually exposing tender plants to outdoor conditions.
 This is done prior to transplanting in order to prevent transplant shock, in which seedlings become stunted or die from sudden changes in climate.

 Developed by the USDA, hardiness zones characterize climate in geographic areas in the United States.
 Zones range from number 3 to 10, with higher numbers indicating warmer climates.
 This system helps gardeners determine what plants to grow and at what time.

 Open-pollinated plant varieties that are over 50 years old.
 Unlike hybrid seeds, seeds produced from heirloom varieties retain the same characteristics as the mother plant and can be saved and planted in following seasons.

-A growing pattern in tomato plants.
-Indeterminate tomatoes, also known as "staking tomatoes," produce fruit all season, should be pruned, and require staking to keep tomatoes off the ground.
+A growing pattern in plants, commonly tomato and bean.
+Indeterminate plants - also known as "vining types" - produce fruit all season, should be pruned, and require staking to keep fruit off the ground.

 Seeds that are natural and do not come from genetically modified organisms, organisms whose DNA has been modified using genetic engineering methods in a laboratory.

 Plants that live for more than two years.
 Plant them once and enjoy them for many years.

 Selectively removing parts of a plant to promote new growth.